CallumMcFadgen/got_apples_express/README.md

 http://localhost:333/delete_user/username to delete a specific user
 <br />
 <br />
-http://localhost:3333/form.html to open an editing form for creating or editing a user
+http://localhost:3333/form.html to open an editing form for creating a user